 If you are interested in being a graduate student or a postdoctoral fellow in my lab, please send me an email so we can talk about openings in my lab and possibilities for research.
-To apply to work with me as a graduate student, you should apply to the Cognitive Division in the Department of Psychology at the University of Illinois at Urbana-Champaign.
-The application requirements and deadline (in December) are described here.
+To apply to work with me as a graduate student, you should apply to the Department of Psychology and Human Development in the Peabody College at Vanderbilt University, with a concentration in Cognition and Cognitive Neuroscience (CCN).

-If you are interested in being an undergraduate research assistant (290 or volunteer), please read the following information:
+If you are interested in being an undergraduate research assistant, please read the following information:

 Primary responsibilities of research assistants are coding conversational speech data, preparing stimuli for experiments and running subjects.
 Many of our experiments involve the use of a remote eye-tracker, which monitors the gaze of subjects as they complete the experiment.
 As a research assistant in the Conversation Lab, you will be trained on how to use the eye-tracker, as well as a number of other techniques for psychological research.
-The lab is located in the Psychology Building.
 A minimum commitment of 6-8 hours/ week is required.
 A set schedule for the semester is required, but there is flexibility in when you can schedule your hours for.

-If you are a Vanderbilt undergraduate student and would like to apply for a 290 or volunteer research position in the Conversation Lab, please answer the questions below and email them to: email@example.com.
+If you are a Vanderbilt undergraduate student and would like to apply for a position in the Conversation Lab, please answer the questions below and email them to me at: email@example.com.
 If you are a University of Illinois student, please email the responses to: firstname.lastname@example.org

 Application questions for conversation lab: